North Carolina Superior Court

-The Superior Court is North Carolina's general jurisdiction trial court.
+The Superior Court is the U.S. state of North Carolina's general jurisdiction trial court.
 It was established in 1777 and is North Carolina's oldest court.

 History

 The Superior Court is North Carolina's oldest court.
 It was established by a law passed on November 15, 1777, which created a "Superior Court" system with six districts, with its main duty to serve as a trial court.
 Under the terms of the state constitution, the court's judges were elected by the North Carolina General Assembly and served as long as they maintained good behavior.
 The first three judges elected were Samuel Ashe of New Hanover County, Samuel Spencer of Anson County, and future U.S. Supreme Court Justice James Iredell of Chowan County.
 Districts were added as the state grew.
 From 1799 until 1819, some Superior Court judges would sit together and serve as the state's appellate court.
-In 1806, areas of the state were grouped into six circuits, and Superiors Court judges were required to hold sessions in every county twice a year.
+In 1806, areas of the state were grouped into six circuits, and Superior Court judges were required to hold sessions in every county twice a year.
 Circuit assignments were decided by the judges themselves, who would meet every year to schedule their sessions, under the general agreement that no judge should hold court in a given circuit consecutively.
 In 1857, a system of regular rotation was established.

+The Superior Court operated with some irregularity during the American Civil War, especially in coastal eastern counties vulnerable to federal incursion.
+In the war's aftermath, North Carolina operated under a provisional government which appointed judges of courts of oyer and terminer.
+The state's 1865 constitutional convention granted them the authority of Superior Court judges pending the restoration of that institution.
 In 1868, North Carolina adopted a new constitution.
 The document elevated the Superior Court to a constitutional institution, and provided for all judges in the state to be popularly elected to serve eight-year terms.
+The number of such judges was increased to compensate for the elimination of some lower courts and the transfer of their responsibilities.
+The role of clerk of Superior Court was also made a county-elective office, and they were given jurisdiction over probate cases.
 After 1868, judges held court only in their districts, but in 1878, the previous system of statewide rotating circuits was reinstated.
 Superior Court judges adopted the practice of wearing robes in court at the beginning of 1958.
 In 1996, the North Carolina Business Court was established as a venue for Superior Court judges to try cases involving complex questions of corporate and commercial law.